2021 Southern British Columbia Floods

 I went to church more regularly.
 I joined a small group for sharing and had regular prayer time.
 My relationship with my family deepened.
 With almost dying, we all appreciate each other so much more.

-This story was originally published in the Fraser Valley Current, on January 17, 2023.
+This testimony was originally published in the Fraser Valley Current, on January 17, 2023.

 Related Stories